Yes, 72mg per teaspoon of matcha.

-An 8 oz glass of Matcha green tea will provide you with about 72 mg of caffeine.
-Tenzo Tea determined the caffeine content of matcha using a 2 gram serving of Matcha green tea powder (1 teaspoon).
-If you are looking for a big boost of caffeine, start with a bigger scoop of organic matcha powder.
+An 8 oz glass of Matcha green tea will provide you with about 72 mg.
+Tenzo determined this using a 2 gram serving of Matcha green tea powder (1 teaspoon).
+If you are looking for a big boost, start with a bigger scoop of organic matcha powder.

 Caffeine can be great for improving concentration, attention and focus but too much of it can lead to an increased heart rate, blood pressure and creating an anxious/jittery feeling.
 That’s where matcha green tea stands apart from the rest of it’s caffeinated competitors.
 There’s a special “feel good” amino acid in green tea called l-theanine that works with caffeine to reduce stress and anxiety while promoting a relaxed state that doesn’t make you feel tired.
 L-theanine takes the edge off of stimulants and provides an extended (4-6 hour) energy boost with improved cognition and attention.
 L-theanine is a large part of the reason why people feel so good after drinking Matcha green tea!